brettz9/miller-columns/README.md

     an HTML string which is used to fill the list item which functions as the preview pane when selected a final item (an item without children).
 - `delay` - Optional integer indicating animation delay.
 Defaults to 500ms.
-- `resetOnOutsideClick` - Optional boolean to indicate whether to reset the browser to the beginning upon clicking within the columns area where it is not a column.
-Defaults to `true`.
+- `outsideClickBehavior` - Optionally set to "reset" to have the column browser reset to the beginning upon clicking within the columns area where it is not a column.
+If set to `select-parent`, will select the parent column where the node was clicked.
+If set to `none`, will do nothing.
+    Defaults to `"select-parent"`.

 ## Dynamic Item Management